 Tettra's search feature can display results for keywords in page titles, headers, page content, tables, file attachment names, suggestions, and suggestion comments.

-We are do not currently index comments on a page, content in attached files or embedded resources, templates, or categories/folders.
+We are do not currently index comments on a page, content in attached files or embedded resources, templates, or categories/subcategories.

 Order of relevance

 When you search in Tettra, you will notice the search window split up into pages and suggestions:

 We display search results giving priority based on the following order:

 - Header matches in descending order from H1 to H3

 - Content on a page

 If two pages contain the same search term, the page that was most recently updated will take priority.
 Frequency of keyword usage on a page will not impact how we prioritize search results.

 Filtering search results